The Bottle Ovens and Bottle Kilns of Stoke On Trent

 Over the last year I have had to make many trips to Stoke to visit my Mum in hospital, then in a care home and finally at Bradwell Crematorium to say farewell.
 To cope with all that was happening I took some comfort in visiting as many sites of these iconic buildings as I could and I think I’m going to have to visit and photograph the lot.

-Some of my images have been posted to Instagram, so here’s a few more with more to come.
+Some of my images have been posted to Instagram, so here’s a few more with a lot more to come.
 The thing is, what to do with the pictures once I’ve ticked them all off… 🤔